CIFASIS/neural-fuzzer/README.md

 * [keras](http://keras.io) (automatically installed)
 * [h5py](http://www.h5py.org/) (automatically installed)
 * If you want to execute programs programs and triage crashes, you need to install gdb.
-* If you are going to train your own generator, you need a powerfull GPU.
+* If you are going to train your own file generators, you need a powerfull GPU.

 ## Installation